Skip to main content

 Film: 'I Didn't Want That'

-Commissioned by Dying Matters, 'I Didn't Want That' is a poignant and powerful film highlighting the importance of making your end of life wishes clear.
+Commissioned by Dying Matters, 'I Didn't Want That' is a poignant and powerful short film highlighting the importance of making your end of life wishes clear.

-Released as part of Dying Matters Awareness Week 2012, this carefully crafted short film was created to act as a stimulus for making end of life wishes clear and changing the way the nation thinks about death.
+Released as part of Dying Matters Awareness Week 2012, the short film was created to act as a stimulus for changing the way the nation thinks about death.
+'I Didn't Want That' has been widely praised, and was chosen to be screened at the Cannes Film Festival.

 Watch 'I Didn't Want That'